trustoverip/tswg-trust-registry-service-profile/spec.md

 version, and descriptive elements that collectively contribute to the profile's identity and purpose.

-**Service Descriptors:** Here, we will define the capabilities or services linked to the profile data, but is not included in this version.
-By specifying the functionalities that the profile embodies, this section clarifies the utility and scope of the profile within the DID ecosystem.

 **Proof:** This component encapsulates information related to the authentication and integrity verification of the profile data.
 Various properties, including the proof type, creation timestamp, proof value, and verification method, work in concert to substantiate the authenticity of the profile's content and source.